Emergency School Closing and Cold Weather Information

 - In making decisions about school closings due to cold, we use a threshold of approximately negative 35 degrees F Wind Chill Warning (this is the warning threshold used by the National Weather Service).
 If there is a Wind Chill Warning of negative 35 degrees Fahrenheit or if there is a snow or ice event bad enough to affect transportation, school will be closed.

 - Unlike closures due to weather such as freezing rain and snow, we are sometimes not able make a decision the day before a closing.

-- In the event that a closing decision is made, we will send a Skylert phone call and email to families, post the information on our district website, and notify local media sources.
+- In the event that a closing decision is made, we will send a Skylert phone call, text message, and email to families, post the information on the Emergency Information Page of the district website and social media pages, and notify local media sources.